heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 Akka, the successor to Scala Actors, provide *typed channels* between actors.
 For example, the type checker will reject a program where an actor expecting to receive numbers is instead sent a string.
-Anecodatally, typed actors in Akka are not commonly used.
+Anecdotally, typed actors in Akka are not commonly used.
 This might suggest that errors due to incorrect message types are not that serious of a concern for users.

 One disadvantage of this approach of implementing the simple actor model of Erlang is that Erlang also provides an extensive support platform for creating and deploying distributed systems.
 Even after the Erlang model has been implemented in Scheme, it is a long road to feature-parity.